-In all models except for the 45 ft3 sliding glass door model, the condenser is located in the top machine compartment.
+In all models, the condenser is located in the top machine compartment.
 To clean the condenser:

-- 1. Disconnect the power. - 2.
-Remove the top grill (bottom front grill if you have a sliding glass door model). - 3.
-Use a vacuum cleaner with hose and brush attachments to clean the front face of the finned surface. - 4.
-Clean up any loose dust and replace the grill. - 5.
-Reconnect the power.
+- 1. Disconnect the power.

+- 2. Remove the top grill.

+- 3. Use a vacuum cleaner with hose and brush attachments to clean the front face of the finned surface.

+- 4. Clean up any loose dust and replace the grill.

+- 5. Reconnect the power.

-11 Troubleshooting
+12 Troubleshooting